 - Minimal steps in the transaction process

-- Requires little effort on the part of the consumer
+- It requires little effort on the part of the consumer

 - Naturally integrated into the customer experience